-Are you planning your 4-day Paris itinerary and wondering about the best things to do in Paris in 4 days?
-Then use this post to plan your trip – find out about the best things to see, where to stay and more.
+Are you planning your 4-day Paris itinerary and wondering about the best things to do?
+Then use this post to plan your trip – find out about the best things to see, where to stay, and more.

 Though I have visited Paris about ten times, I have never spent more than three or four days there.
-Of course, I don’t do the same things over and over again, and I try out new activities and visit new places.
-My own Paris itinerary changes every time I visit but this post is perfect for first-time visitors.
+Of course, I don’t do the same things repeatedly, and I try out new activities and visit new places.

 So, this list is a compilation, carefully curated, of my tips on the best places to go in Paris in 4 days.